 Entanglement injuries caused by industrial machines often result in severe workplace injuries or fatalities.
 In some cases, a surgical team has to be brought to the site to perform an amputation to release the worker.
 Serious crush injuries may also occur.
 In some cases, the protective shield has been removed to allow faster operation, or the employee hasn’t been properly trained.
 In others, hair, jewelry, loose clothing and other items can drag a worker into the machine, causing serious injuries.
 It is the employer’s responsibility to post warning signs on hazardous equipment, train workers to use it safely and provide protective equipment and barriers to keep employees safe.

 The work in some jobs requires repetitive motions that can end up causing carpal tunnel syndrome.
 This type of nerve damage can occur in assembly lines, computer work, typing and other jobs.
 Weakness in the hand and arm, tingling and numbness are the result and can prevent a worker from performing their job.

 Morris Law Firm Can Help With Your Workers’ Comp Claim

 If your workers’ compensation injury claim was denied or a third party caused your accident, you may benefit from the advice of a lawyer.
-At the Morris Law Firm, we fight for the rights of our client to compensation for their work accident injury.
+At the Morris Law Firm, we fight for the rights of our clients' to compensation for their work accident injury.
 You can reach us at (843) 232-0944 in Myrtle Beach or (803) 470-4444 in Aiken.

 Reach out to us online too if you wish.
 Schedule a free case review, and get started recovering damages.